 During our group tour of South Africa, Namibia, Botswana and Zimbabwe, we had the opportunity to take in a scenic flight over the Okavango Delta in Botswana.
 I don’t really like flying, especially in a little airplane.
 But was I going to let the butterflies in my stomach stop me from this cool adventure?
 Heck, no!

 The plane we took was a little Cessna.
 I believe it was a Cessna 210 Centurion, based on information from Mack Air’s website and the number of seats the plane had.
-Unfortunately I don’t have a great memory for technical specifications like this!
+Unfortunately I don’t have a great penchant for technical specifications like this!
 But I do have a photo:

 Before we took off, our pilot asked if we wanted him to fly nicely, or if we wanted a more thrilling flight.
 I asked him to please fly nicely because I didn’t know whether airsickness would be an issue for me or not.
-This was the smallest plane I had ever been on!
+This was the smallest plane I had ever flown in!
 Luckily the pilot was accommodating and true to his word.
 The flight was surprisingly smooth.

 It was wonderful to see so many elephants in one place, even if they looked really tiny from the sky!